open-amos/starter/README.md

 ```
 ## How It Works

-AMOS acts as the open-source operating system that runs on top of your existing data warehouse (Postgres, Snowflake, or BigQuery).
+AMOS acts as the open-source operating system that runs on top of your existing data warehouse (SQL Server, Postgres, Snowflake, BigQuery, or other databases).
 It turns raw, disconnected files into a programmable business asset.

   - 🚚 Transport (You bring the data): Use your existing tools (Fivetran, Airbyte) or simple file uploads to drop raw data into your warehouse's "Landing Zone."
   - 🧩 Ingest & Repair: AMOS picks up that raw data.
 It standardizes column names and uses a reconciliation layer to resolve entity conflicts (e.g., mapping "Seq Capital" in your CRM to "Sequoia" in your Fund Admin system)